 Trina Lion, MS, LAcEastern Meditation & Movement Specialist, The Retreat at Sheppard Pratt

-The Retreat offers residential psychiatric rehabilitation to people experiencing behavioral health issues, including depression, anxiety, personality disorders, and addiction.
+The Retreat offers residential psychiatric rehabilitation to people experiencing behavioral health issues, including depression, OCD, anxiety, personality disorders, and co-occurring disorders.